• What is Copywriting?

 Oh, and once you’ve found a great design partner?
 Keep looking.
 The more designers you know and work with the better.
 For now, they’ll teach you a lot about collaborating with different people and give some variety to the style of your samples.
 Later, they’ll help you get work when they can recommend you to bosses and clients who are looking for a good copywriter.
 Cultivate these relationships; they’ll benefit you both for years and years to come!

-Your turn!
-What are you looking for in a design partner?
+What do you look for in a spec ad design partner?
 Let us know in the comments below!

 Filed Under: Portfolio Tagged With: spec ads